FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/endpoint.md

 #### Asset Operation Configuration

-As explained in the previous table, there's the possibility to add or remove an Asset Connection from an operation during runtime.
+As can be seen in the previous table, there's the possibility to add or remove an Asset Connection from an operation during runtime.
 For both calls, a specific method body is required, called `Asset Operation Configuration` in the table.
 It consists of two main objects: `connection` and `provider`.

 ```{code-block} json